AudienseCo/mcp-tweetbinder/README.md

-# TweetBinder MCP Server
+# TweetBinder by Audiense MCP Server

-This is a Model Context Protocol (MCP) server for the TweetBinder API, allowing Claude and other MCP-compatible AI models to access TweetBinder analytics data.
+This is a [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server for the [TweetBinder by Audiense](https://www.tweetbinder.com/) API, allowing **Claude** and other MCP-compatible AI models to access TweetBinder by Audiense analytics data.

 ## Features